What to do when severe weather causes roof damage

 Your roof goes through a lot: wind, rain, ice, sun.
 Year after year, it keeps your building and its occupants safe.
-And while you hope it will last a long time, severe weather like hail and hurricanes can cut your roof’s lifespan short.
+And while you hope it will last a long time, severe weather like hail and hurricanes can cause roof damage.

-Severe weather events are occurring more frequently every year, and areas of the country that were previously safe from particular kinds of extreme weather are facing new threats.
-As we write this, there’s a hurricane headed toward Louisiana, while snow is predicted in the Texas panhandle on the same day.
+Severe weather events are occurring more frequently every year.
+And areas of the country that used to be safe from this kind of weather are facing new threats.

-More than ever, building owners and operators need to know what kind of potential damage they can be facing after a storm, especially ones they’ve never seen before.
+More than ever, building owners and operators need to know what kind of damage a storm kind bring.

-Hail is often one of the first things that comes to mind when it comes to extreme weather.
-Large hailstones can break a car’s windshield, so it’s probably not surprising that hail damage to a commercial roof can create cracks and perforations that penetrate through several layers of the roofing system.
+Hail often comes to mind when it comes to extreme weather.
+If a large hailstone can break a car’s windshield, it shouldn’t be surprising it can cause major roof damage too.
+For example, hail can create cracks that break through many layers of your roofing system.

-Another severe weather concern that is facing more parts of the southern and eastern coasts are hurricanes.
-With hurricane season starting earlier and going longer every year, building owners and operators need to be prepared to identify and quickly repair any hurricane damage to their commercial roof.
+Next, a major weather concern facing more parts of the southern and eastern coasts are hurricanes.
+Hurricane season starts earlier and goes longer every year.
+So building owners and operators need to be prepared to identify and quickly repair any hurricane damage to their commercial roof.

-The extreme winds of a hurricane, paired with huge volumes of precipitation mean that roofs are particularly susceptible to damage.
-The power of the wind can pull open any weakened areas of the roof, like where flashings may already be failing, and force water deep inside the building, often for extended periods of time.
+For example, the extreme winds of a hurricane and huge amounts of water mean that roofs are susceptible to damage.
+The power of the wind can pull open any weak areas of the roof, including where flashings may already be failing.
+This can force water deep inside the building, often for long amounts of time.

 What to Do After Your Roof Is Damaged

-If your area has experienced severe weather, it’s important to address any damage to your commercial roof as quickly as it’s safe to do so.
-You should already have a proactive roof inspection program, and you’ll want to follow the same protocols following extreme weather so you can document any damage and make sure it’s repaired properly as soon as possible.
+First, it’s important to address any damage to your commercial roof as quickly as it’s safe to do so.
+You should already have a roof inspection program in place, and you’ll want to follow the same protocols following extreme weather.
+This is so that you can document any damage and make sure it’s repaired properly and quickly.

-When you undertake repairs, make sure to choose a new roofing material that will protect your roof in the future.
-These severe weather events are happening more and more frequently, so you want to do what you can now to prevent future damage.
+Choose a new roofing material to repair with that will protect your roof in the future.
+As these severe weather events are happening more and more frequently, you want to do what you can now to prevent future damage.

 Certain roofing products are rated to withstand hail impact, while others stand up better to ponding water, both of which will help better protect your roof over the long term.